-Try to bring as many travelers and parents to your parent meeting as possible.
+Try to bring as many travellers and parents to your parent meeting as possible.
 Some strategies include:

-Speaking directly to travelers that you think might be interested in going on tour
+- Speaking directly to travellers that you think might be interested in going on tour

 Keep the momentum going

 We also suggest holding regularly scheduled meetings through the tour-planning process.
-You can encourage new enrollments by inviting travelers who have already enrolled and any interested travelers.
-Keep your travelers excited about your tour by having potlucks featuring food from the countries you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.
+You can encourage new enrollments by inviting travellers who have already enrolled and any interested travellers.
+Keep your travellers excited about your tour by having potlucks featuring food from the countries you’ll be visiting, or watch movies that take place in the cities you’ll be exploring.